modularml/mojo/CONTRIBUTING.md

-If your change is one of the improvements described above or it has been discussed and agreed upon by the project maintainers, please create a pull request into the `main` branch and include the following:
+If your change is one of the improvements described above or it has been discussed and agreed upon by the project maintainers, please create a pull request into the `nightly` branch and include the following:

 - A short commit message.
 - A detailed commit description that includes rationalization for the change